andytudhope/thebluebook/source/canto-i/who-are-you.md

 strumming Eddie Vedder to some sticks destined for divine reality and cried their heart to this true sky.

+Who could not kill the dream,
+for it seemed, somehow,
+more dramatic
+to dance again with death.

 Who looked that lion in the eye, and knew complete terror: